rykroon/cachecore/README.md

 # cachecore
-A low-level caching library with multiple backends.
+A low-level caching library with multiple implementations.

 Can be used as a stand-alone cacheing library or can be used to create higher level caching libraries.